pelias/whosonfirst/README.md

 Other types may be included in the future.

+[This page](https://github.com/whosonfirst/whosonfirst-placetypes) has a description of all the types supported by Who's on First.

 ## Data

 There are multiple ways to download Who's On First data